Posted on

 We’re thrilled to announce that participants can now apply for microgrants to develop ideas for their own newsrooms, using the design thinking skills they’ve acquired to create impactful, user-centered solutions.
 Application is available here.

 This training not only provided valuable skills and tools but also strengthened the regional network of creative media professionals dedicated to advancing journalism through innovation.
-Thank you to everyone who participated and made this session so enjoyable!
-October 2024 – Design thinking training in Sarajevo – A big thank you to everyone who joined us!
+Thank you to everyone who participated and made these sessions so enjoyable!
+November 2024 and October 2024 in photos – Design thinking training in Sarajevo – A big thank you to everyone who joined us!